 Windows Event Forwarding is one of the more useful native Windows features that almost nobody enables until they have to.
 The setup is tedious — multiple GPOs, an XML subscription, an SDDL string — but everything is built in, costs nothing, and survives both the collector and the SIEM being swapped out for something else.
 Once it is running, the rest of the Windows-side detection stack quietly assumes it is there.

-If we had to pick the single highest-leverage thing to do after configuring audit policy, this would be it.
+If I had to pick the single highest-leverage thing to do after configuring audit policy, this would be it.
 Centralised logs make every other monitoring decision — log retention, correlation rules, hunting queries — significantly easier.

 Related Posts